 Medicaid Planning by Estate Planning and Elder Law Attorney

-Each year we update the Ohio medicaid limits when they're released.
-For a print version click here "2020 Ohio Medicaid Guide" Find our other guides for estate planning, long term care planning and special needs planning on our Helpful Guides: Long-Term Care, Medicaid, Special Needs Planning.
+Each year we update the Ohio Medicaid limits when they're released.
+For a print version click here "2023 Ohio Medicaid Guide" Find our other guides for estate planning, long term care planning and special needs planning on our page - Helpful Guides: Long-Term Care, Medicaid, Special Needs Planning.

 Protection for Spouse of Medicaid Applicant

-What if My Spouse is Institutionalized on Medicaid and My Household Income Is Not Enough?
+What if My Spouse is on Medicaid and My Household Income Is Not Enough?

 But what if most of the couple's income is in the name of the institutionalized spouse and the community spouse's income is not enough to live on?
 In such cases, the community spouse is entitled to some or all of the monthly income of the institutionalized spouse.
-How much the community spouse is entitled to depends on what the local Medicaid agency determines to be a minimum income level for the community spouse.
+How much the community spouse is entitled to depends on what the federal government determines to be a minimum income level for the community spouse.
 This figure, known as the minimum monthly maintenance needs allowance or MMMNA, is calculated for each community spouse according to a complicated formula based on his or her housing costs.
-The MMMNA may range from a low of $2,113.75 to a high of $3,216 a month (in 2020).
+The MMMNA may range from a low of $2,288.75 to a high of $3,715.50 a month (in 2023).
 If the community spouse's own income falls below his or her MMMNA, the shortfall is made up from the nursing home spouse's income.